View from the Langsview Track - Bream Bay to Whangarei

 Eastern entrance: The Eastern entrance is along Cove Road just south of Bream Tail Road.
 There is a carpark here and a short bush walk that leads to the track itself.

 Western entrance: The western entrance is at the top of Cullen Road where it intersects with a forestry road.
 Cullen Road runs off Cove Road between Waipu and Waipu Cove.
 It's also a section of the Te Araroa Trail.
-From here the Brynderwyn Hills Walkway to the west can be accessed as well.
 If driving to this point, park before the water tanks.
 The track entrance is signposted and the track follows a private access road for resident’s vehicles only.

 There is logging traffic on Cullen Road.
 It generally operates Monday to Friday (and occasional Saturdays) from 5 am to 4 pm.
 Observe any signage and traffic management instruction, particularly when felling is taking place near the road.
 We recommend you wear hi-viz vest and/or pack covers if walking this section.